Each year since 2011, the Scottish Arts Club has awarded a prize for the best Scottish theatre production appearing at the Edinburgh Fringe Festival.

 The 2019 Judging Panel; Joyce Caplan (chair), John Scott Moncrieff, Anna Stapleton, Neil Weir, Catherine Robins, Liz Smith and Mark Wilson.

 Winner - Expensive Shit, written and directed by Adura Onashile, a Scottish Theatre Producers production in association with the Traverse Theatre.

-Runner Up - Delay Detach, written by Joanna Bowman and produced by Sinclair Theatre, performed at Greenside @ Infirmary Street
+Runner Up - Delay Detach, written by Joanna Bowman and produced by Sonder Theatre, performed at Greenside @ Infirmary Street.

-Bright Spark Award - Julia Carstairs, Director at Playback, a Stag Hart Production at Paradise in Augustines
+Bright Spark Award - Julia Carstairs, Director of Playback, a Stag Hart Production at Paradise in Augustines.

 Winner - HeLa, written and performed by Adura Onashile, directed by Graham Eatough, produced by Iron Oxide, performed at Summerhall

 Second - If these spasms could speak, written and performed by Robert Softley, directed by Sam Rowe, produced in association with The Arches, performed at Pleasance Courtyard.